VenturaNotes/Knowledge/Neuroscience/Mark F. Bear et al./(Home Page) Neuroscience - Exploring the Brain by Mark F. Bear et al..md

 - “Replication simply means repeating the experiment on different subjects or making similar observations in different patients” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=59&annotation=X529SV5X))
 	- Rule out possibility of chance
 ##### Interpretation
-- “Interpretations depend on the state of knowledge (or ignorance) at the time and on the scientist’s preconceived notions (or "mind set"” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=59&annotation=FVEIZLAI))
+- “Interpretations depend on the state of knowledge (or ignorance) at the time and on the scientist's preconceived notions (or "mind set"” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=59&annotation=FVEIZLAI))
 	- Subjective
 ##### Verification
 - “Verification means that the observation is sufficiently robust that any competent scientist who precisely follows the protocols of the original observer can reproduce it.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=60&annotation=5MFEV5CX))